When VPNs Fail

 Real-World Scenarios

 You might think a disconnection is obvious.
 In reality, it is often invisible.
-Here are three common scenarios where users get exposed:
+Here are three common ways users get exposed:

 Scenario 1: The "Micro-Drop" (Torrenting)

 You are downloading a large file.
-Your VPN connection drops for just 2 seconds due to packet loss, then immediately reconnects.
-It seems like a blip.
+Your VPN connection drops for just 2 seconds because of packet loss or a server reset, then reconnects almost immediately.
+It looks like a harmless blip.

-The Consequence: In those 2 seconds, your torrent client continued to announce your presence to the swarm.
-Your real home IP address was logged by peers (and potentially copyright trolls).
-You are now exposed, even though the VPN is back on.
+The Consequence: In those 2 seconds, your torrent client may continue announcing your presence to the swarm.
+Your home IP address can be logged by peers or monitoring firms, even though the VPN appears to be back online.

 Scenario 2: The "Wi-Fi Wanderer" (Mobile)

-You are in a coffee shop on their Wi-Fi.
-You walk out the door to catch a bus.
-Your phone loses the Wi-Fi signal and switches to 4G/5G mobile data.
+You are in a coffee shop on Wi-Fi.
+You walk outside to catch a bus, the Wi-Fi signal drops, and your phone switches to 4G or 5G mobile data.

 Scenario 3: The "IPv6 Ghost"

-You set up your VPN correctly, but your ISP recently upgraded your home router to support IPv6 (a newer internet protocol).
-Your VPN only supports IPv4.
+You set up your VPN correctly, but your router and ISP now support IPv6.
+Your VPN app only protects IPv4 traffic, or it mishandles IPv6.

-The Consequence: You visit a website.
-The website requests your address.
-Your VPN protects your IPv4 address, but your computer happily sends your real IPv6 address outside the tunnel.
-You are completely exposed, and the VPN software doesn't even register an error because technically, the IPv4 tunnel is still active.
+The Consequence: A website requests your address.
+Your VPN masks your IPv4 traffic, but your device still sends IPv6 traffic outside the tunnel.
+That reveals your real IPv6 address, and the VPN app may not display any obvious error because the main tunnel still looks active.

 Types of Leaks Compared